rohan-s-atl/Pyra/README.md

-# Pyra
+# PyraAI

 **AI-Powered Wildfire Command & Intelligence Platform**

-Pyra is a real-time wildfire command-support system for incident commanders and CAL FIRE dispatch operations.
+PyraAI is a real-time wildfire command-support system for incident commanders and CAL FIRE dispatch operations.
 It aggregates satellite detections, live weather, terrain data, and unit positions into a single map-based interface, and uses Claude AI to generate dispatch recommendations, tactical briefings, and risk assessments.

-Pyra is a **decision-support system** — it surfaces data and recommendations but never automates dispatch.
+PyraAI is a **decision-support system** — it surfaces data and recommendations but never automates dispatch.
 Every action requires a human commander or dispatcher to confirm.

 ---